getjoystick/joystick-js/README.md

 ### Caching

-By default, the client uses [InMemoryCache](./src/internals/cache/in-memory-cache.ts), based on Map, which means that if you build the HTTP application where each process exits after the request has been processed – the cache will be erased after the process is finished.
+By default, the client uses [InMemoryCache](./src/internals/cache/in-memory-cache.ts), based on Map, which means the cache will be erased after application restart.

 You can specify your cache implementation by implementing the interface [SdkCache](./src/internals/cache/sdk-cache.ts).